 Exhumation – When a body is removed from a grave.
 Often when families move long distances and still want to visit their loved one’s grave.

 Family stone – a gravestone for the entire family, not a particular individual’s grave.
-In the Canada, Family stone is most common in the European traditions.
+Family stone is most common in the European traditions.

 Footing or Foundation- a slab, usually concrete but occasionally granite, that is flush with the ground, a grave marker is placed on a footing (foundation.
 Footings are usually undersigned and are not considered a part of the memorial structure